-Including all tools, things, substances which are used for doing magic.
+Including all tools, things, substances that are used for doing magic.

 We are all amazed even by the thought of ancient magical books showing magical forms, runes, spells and all sorts of mystical things through which the world can be changed.
 This is one important thing that keeps the human mind excited and that’s exactly why we get to see so many magical books on the market even today.

 We all know them and have seen them in several movies and documentaries.
 Secret studies written with secret letters.
-Hebrew was once a favourite with strong association with the Kabbalah and Freemason belief system but other languages were also used.
-Words have strong meanings and especially words which are associated with magical spells and magical powers can be extremely strong effect when said or even written down.
+Hebrew was once a favorite with a strong association with the Kabbalah and Freemason belief system but other languages were also used.
+Words have strong meanings and especially words that are associated with magical spells and magical powers can be an extremely strong effect when said or even written down.
 This belief system is present also in Asia, particularly in Japan.

 Magic and blood

 Blood is life.
-Back in the day it had an even larger importance, when medical science was still in baby shoes.
-Yet, even back in the ancient days blood had an extreme importance.
+Back in the day, it had even larger importance when medical science was still in baby shoes.
+Yet, even back in the ancient days’ blood had extreme importance.
 It is of no wonder that evil creatures gained strength through consuming human or animal blood according to old folktales which still live on today and that certain occultist rites and sacrifices were deeply connected with blood.

 Magic in the cards